JUDSYS/v1Spec/spec/03-encoding.md

 {"b": 1, "a":2}
 // becomes
 {
-    "what": "JUDSYS-1 base64" // This is to aid humans debuging, not for machines to use "raw": "eyJiIjogMSwgImEiOjJ9Cg=="
+    "what": "JUDSYS-1 base64" // This is to aid humans debugging, not for machines to use "raw": "eyJiIjogMSwgImEiOjJ9Cg=="
-    ...
 }
 ```